What Your Car Color Says About You—and Why It Matters for Your Wallet

 White, black, and silver cars

-Henry Ford is famously quoted as saying about his mass-produced Model T, “Any customer can have a car painted any color that he wants, so long as it is black.”
+Henry Ford is famously quoted as saying about his mass-produced Model T: “Any customer can have a car painted any color that he wants, so long as it is black.”

 Though the Model T was available in other colors during the early stages of its production, Ford began churning out Model Ts in one color—black—for the sake of efficiency and economy.
-While today’s automakers are beginning to lean into an expanding palette of car colors, they tend to put their color choices in neutral, coloring inside the lines with reliable sales-proven colors.
+While today’s automakers are beginning to lean into an expanding palette of car colors, they tend to put their color choices in neutral, coloring inside the lines with reliable sales-driven colors.

 Automakers typically decide on the colors that they’ll paint their new models about three to five years in advance of those cars appearing at a dealership near you.
 As a simple matter of supply and demand, carmakers and dealers don’t want to…ahem, paint themselves into a corner by stocking cars they’re not confident will move off their inventory sheets quickly, whether those vehicles are for sale or lease.
 You could say that rosy sales forecasts and the color of money are often viewed in…well, grayscale.

-Achromatic car colors are not only safe bets for automakers and dealers but can also be smart choices for consumers.
-After all, color is a driving force in the majority of buyers’ purchase decisions not only on an emotional level but also from a pragmatic perspective.
-Wallet-wise, color has a huge impact on vehicle resale value.
 So, while a riot of color might look great splashed on your living room wall or threaded through a statement sweater, it’s unlikely to be a good look on your car.
 Car color is a lot like a tattoo; once it’s inked on a new vehicle, you’re pretty much stuck with it unless you go down the avenue of a potentially pricey paint job.

 Dirty black car vs clean black car

-Why are white cars such a win-win for the auto industry and buyers?
-Beyond the promise of retaining their value, they have a lot going for them.
 Remember how the color white symbolizes cleanliness?
 Well, white cars follow suit in that department.
 Intuitively, you might think that white cars would show more dirt, but it’s quite the contrary.
 They are actually easier to keep clean since white reflects more light and, as a result, hides dust, dirt and water spots.
 Scratches on white paint are harder to detect, too.
+(Gray and silver cars, as well as brown and beige cars, also do a great job of camouflaging dust and dirt.)

 Road-wise, studies show that white is also the safest vehicle color thanks to its high visibility in a wide range of lighting conditions, including at night, in fog and in rain.
 Even in bright sun, white cars are easier to see against the black asphalt of roadways.
 High-impact hues like yellow and orange—think school buses and construction signs—as well as light-reflecting silver are also good choices when it comes to road safety.